 - sore throat

-Most people who are infected with this coronavirus have mild respiratory symptoms and can recover at home in about 2 weeks.
+Most people who get COVID-19 have mild respiratory symptoms and can recover at home in about 2 weeks.
 However, symptoms can become severe in certain people.

 Severe symptoms that require immediate medical attention include: